 Protect your health, and the health of our democracy.
 Make sure your voice is heard in upcoming elections!

-All elections previously scheduled for March and April have been postponed to June 23, and all voters will be eligible to vote in the election by absentee ballot.
+All voters with a primary election on June 23 will be eligible to vote in the election by absentee ballot.
+The Board of Elections will mail you an application to request your ballot, or you can request one online today at www.nycabsentee.com.
 Sign up to receive email and text message updates at nycvotes.nyccfb.info/vote_smart, or text VOTESMART to 917-979-6377.

 We know that New Yorkers are concerned about the impacts of the coronavirus (COVID-19), and we want to make sure that you have the information you need to vote safely in upcoming elections.
 This page is being updated as additional information becomes available.